 Scoping Report Topics Sustainability Issues Population A growing population has the potential to place additional strain on the transport network adding to congestion, road safety concerns and carbon emissions.
 To mitigate this, a significant reduction in private car usage and the overall need to travel is required.
-Housing- including Housing Tenure, Affordability within the Borough is still a significant problem, especially for the young population. housing types and property prices (includes There is a limited amount of affordable (rented / part-owned) homes in the Borough including those provided by the Council.
+Housing- including Affordability within the Borough is still a significant problem, especially for the young population.
+Housing Tenure, housing types and property prices (includes There is a limited amount of affordable (rented / part-owned) homes in the Borough including those provided by the Council.
 Gypsy & Travelers).
-The average house price in the Borough has been steadily increasing Education An increase in housing development could place pressure on the existing schools in terms of school places.
-Eddodion High house prices could lead to shortage of lower paid and key workers (i.e. teachers, nurses etc.) living in the area.
+The average house price in the Borough has been steadily increasing An increase in housing development could place pressure on the existing schools in terms of school places.
+Education High house prices could lead to shortage of lower paid and key workers (i.e. teachers, nurses etc.) living in the area.

 Health and Wellbeing including general health, mental health, childhood obesity.
 Hospital admissions relating to mental health have increased by significantly in the past few years.
 Obesity in both adults and infants is an issue for the Borough with both being above the National Average.
-Health inequality and life expectancy issues within parts of the Borough Water and water quality An increase in development will place extra pressure on water resources.
+Water and water quality An increase in development will place extra pressure on water resources.
 Development proposals can lead to an increase in impermeable surfaces that will not only exacerbate flood risk from surface water run off but also result in the conveyance of pollutants to watercourses - both of which can have impacts on water quality.
 Climate change will impact water resources in terms of water supply as well as water quality i.e. hotter drier summers increasing demand for water supply; less frequent rainfall.
 Renewable energy and energy efficiency There is a need to increase renewable energy provision in the Borough Development will need to incorporate sustainable construction, energy efficiency and renewable energy, including reducing CO 2 emissions to achieve zero carbon standards Climate Change There is a need to balance housing and economic growth with reduced carbon emissions as climate change is a significant issue facing the Borough.
-The need to ensure that development is designed and delivered in ways that mitigates the effects of climate change, but which also allow for adaptation to climate change, including retroffiting, reuse and adaptations of current buildings where possible.
-There needs to be adaptation measures put in place to ensure developments of the future are able to adapt to climate change and measures to ensure the developments we already have are able to do so.
-Waste Recycling rates for the Borough were 49% in 2019/2020 which was higher than the national figure.
+The need to ensure that development is designed and delivered in ways that mitigates the effects of climate change, but which also allow for adaptation to climate change.
+There needs to be adaptation measures put in place to ensure developments of the future are able to adapt to climate change Waste Recycling rates for the Borough were 49%in 2019/2020 which was higher than the national figure.
 An increase in development will lead to an increase in construction waste and the need for this to be disposed of properly.
-Seek to avoid waste generation through demolition and loss of existing buildings by focusing on retrofitting, reuse and adaptation where possible.
 Increased development will lead to an increase in household waste generation